The Tenderness of Wolves (film): Reception

+On Rotten Tomatoes, The Tenderness of Wolves received a score of 63%, based on 8 reviews.
 Roger Ebert rated the film 2.5 out of 4 stars, calling it " a nasty little melodrama, lurid and creepy and sometimes bordering on demented humor.
 It's the kind of movie we may not exactly enjoy, but we don't walk out on."

 Vincent Canby of The New York Times gave the film a positive review, commending the film's performances, cinematography, and direction.
 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade A, calling it "A wickedly entertaining but harrowing tale"; praising the film's expressionistic style, direction, and Raab's performance.
 Chris Coffel from Bloody Disgusting praised the film for its historical accuracy, and unconventional narrative, stating that it was arguably Lommel's best film.
 Clayton Dillard of Slant Magazine awarded the film 4.5 out of 5 stars, writing "If Tenderness of the Wolves works on a reflexive register, it’s due to Raab’s performance, which consistently displays his own homosexuality in a fashion that blurs lines between fiction and documentary, albeit a bit coarsely, since Lommel often trains his camera on Haarmann’s sexual encounters to milk their exploitative potential."